-As Equality & Diversity Manager at the Scottish FA, Hala Ousta strives to make Scottish football representative of the nation’s evolving demographics.
+As Diversity and Inclusion Manager at the Scottish FA, Hala Ousta strives to make Scottish football representative of the nation’s evolving demographics.

-In this interview Hala explains why it is so important to make Scottish football open to everyone.
+In this interview Hala explains why it is so important to make Scottish football open to everyone as the Scottish FA celebrate UEFA Grassroots Week.

 It’s my role to ensure that the Scottish FA’s approach to equality is consistently applied, both internally and externally within the wider membership.